sbkapelner/patent_guidebook/index.md

     - Draft broader claims in the continuation that you didn't claim in the parent and that are not in the cited art.

 ## Continuation In Part

+## Priority Claims
+### Provisional
+[0001]	The present application claims the **benefit of** U.S. Provisional Patent Application No. 63/557,124, filed February 23, 2024, entitled “NEUROMONITORING DILATORS, PROBES, AND CANNULATED BLADES FOR MODULAR TISSUE RETRACTOR” and which is incorporated herein by reference in its entirety.

+### Foreign
+**priority to**

+### Continuation or Divisional
+This application is a continuation in part of U.S. patent application Ser.
+No. 17 /246,932, titled Expandable InterBody Device, System, and Method, filed May 3, 2021 which is a continuation in part of U.S. patent application Ser.
+No. 17/123,889, titled Expandable Inter-Body Device, System, and Method, filed Dec.
+16, 2020 which claims priority to and incorporates by reference co-related patent applications PCT/IB2020/000953, titled Expandable Inter-Body Device, System, and Method, filed Nov.
+5, 2020; PCT/IB2020/000932, titled Screwdriver and Complimentary Screws, filed Nov.
+5, 2020; and PCT/IB2020/000942, titled Expandable
+Inter-Body Device, System, and Method, filed Nov.
+5, 2020.
+The contents of each are hereby incorporated in their entirety.

 ## Drawings